Voluntary Indigenous Self-Identification

 Will proof of ancestry be required?

 Proof of ancestry will not be required to complete the self-identification process.
-However, documentation may be required to maintain eligibility for certain academic initiatives, scholarship, or bursaries.
+However, documentation may be required to maintain eligibility for certain academic initiatives, scholarships, or bursaries.
 You may be asked to provide proof of identification for the Indigenous Admission Policy under applicant selection.

 Can I identify with more than one ancestry?